Tricks and Tips

 Confiscated with no real reason

 However, there are cases when players had their winning forfeited and funds confiscated with no real reason.
 We highlighted a number of court decisions when bookmakers were forced to pay.
 A number of our members also reported getting paid after more aggressive action was taken, before getting to courts.
 In order to educate further our community, we will present a blueprint on how to act when a bookmaker confiscates well-deserved winnings.
 Please notice, this is for players that had their funds confiscated wrongfully and in bad will from a bookmaker.
 Here, we are fighting low corporate ethos and not best operating practises.

 We also noticed that confiscations of low 4 figure balances are skyrocketing during these last years.
 We suppose, that bookmakers are targeting this amount because a rational client will not start any legal action against a bookmaker that would cost more than his confiscating balance.
 This is a risk/reward hypothesis that could backfire at the face of the bookmaker if handled correctly by the educated player.

 A key element of any case is who is regulating the bookmaker.
 There are 5 types of regulation:

 - Regulated by an EU member state.

-- Regulated off-shore, (Curacao, or any other place you never heard before)
+- You probably guessed it right, regulated off-shore, (Curacao, or any other place you never heard before)

 - Regulated by a country not listed above.